The Maps Reading Room is on the third floor at St Pancras and has a wealth of information and resources to help you in your research.

 - Suggest other libraries, archives and institutions that you might find useful in your research, or guide you to relevant websites and free online resources

-- Provide a range of free discovery and 1-2-1 sessions to help you find your way around the collections and to make the best use of them.
+- Provide a range of free Reader sessions and 1-2-1 consultations to help you find your way around the collections and to make the best use of them.

 If your enquiry requires more specialist help than we can provide we will forward your enquiry to the appropriate person in the British Library or suggest alternative sources.